The Crow: City of Angels: Music

+According to RIAA, the album has been certified Platinum with sales exceeding 1 million copies in the United States.

+The score was composed by Graeme Revell, who had previously composed the score for the first movie.
+For this film, he only had eight days to write and record it.
+He mentioned, “It was never in very good shape as far as editing went - there were lots of issues,” and added, “It was quite difficult because, despite the financial success of the first film, the producers refused to spend any money on an orchestra for the second one.
+So I had to reuse it and add Latin guitar.”

 Reception

 Box office

 The Crow: City of Angels opened at number 1 at the U.S. and Canada box office grossing $9,785,111 during its opening weekend, a record for the Labor Day Weekend.
 Its weekend accounted for 54.6% of its total gross.
 It also opened at number 1 in the UK.
 The final US and Canadian gross was $17.9 million.

 Critical response

-On Rotten Tomatoes the film has an 11% approval rating based on 35 reviews, with an average rating of 3.4/10.
+On Rotten Tomatoes the film has a 16% approval rating based on 38 reviews, with an average rating of 3.6/10.
 The site's consensus states: "The Crow: City of Angels is a sloppy pretender that captures neither the mood nor energy of the original."

 Joe Leydon of Variety called it "Stunningly awful."
 Owen Gleiberman of Entertainment Weekly gave it grade "D" and wrote: "Even for teens hooked on the grandiloquence of death-metal masochism, the movie may seem closer to an endless Sunday in church."

+In a 2016 list of overlooked movies, while acknowledging the film's failings, Ignatiy Vishnevetsky of The A.V.
+Club defended it as a guilty pleasure, calling it "a small wonder of trashy, unregulated filmmaking" with particular praise for Jean-Yves Escoffier's cinematography, proclaiming it "some of his most gorgeous work".